webdata/BEAR/src/HDT/README.md

 # Run Queries

- - java  -cp target/tdbQuery-0.6-jar-with-dependencies.jar org.ai.wu.ac.at.tdbArchive.tools.JenaTDBArchive_query

-Please consider to increase the Java heap with the flag *-XmxSIZE*, e.g. "java *-Xmx64G* -cp ..." to use a maximum of 64GB RAM memory.

-## Usage:
+ - Run each tool with the following arguments:

 | Argument      | Result      |
 | ------------- |-------------|